datalad-handbook/book/docs/basics/101-118-sharelocal3.rst

 file that listed all titles and speaker names of the longnow podcasts.

-Given that you learned to created "proper" :command:`datalad run` commands, complete with ``--input`` and ``--output`` specification, anyone should be able to :command:`datalad rerun` these commits easily.
+Given that you learned to create "proper" :command:`datalad run` commands, complete with ``--input`` and ``--output`` specification, anyone should be able to :command:`datalad rerun` these commits easily.
 This is what you want to try now.